armand1m/papercut/README.md

 Sometimes when scraping pages for a list of locations, you might want to convert those into latitude and longitude points.
 Papercut comes with a geosearch handler with caching that enables you to convert scraped addresses into lat/lng objects.

+### Easy for simple tasks, flexible for difficult ones

+Papercut offers a nice selector foundation for basic needs of a scraping tooling.
+Text, attributes, url, image srcs, and many other handy selectors.

+When you face yourself with a situation where a simple selector wouldn't be enough: you'll still be able to access the element, the window, or even create a new window instance if needed.

+As tasks can grow on complexity, Papercut focus on being a guardrail but not a gatekeeper.

 ## Usage/Examples

 You can find more examples in the `./examples` folder.